-We are a gene therapy company dedicated to developing and commercializing novel treatments for patients suffering from dermatological diseases.
-We have developed a proprietary gene therapy platform, our STAR-D platform, that consists of an engineered patent (issued and pending) viral vector based on herpes simplex virus 1, or HSV-1, and skin-optimized gene transfer technology, to develop off-the-shelf treatments for dermatological diseases for which we believe there are no known effective treatments.
-We are initially using our STAR-D platform to develop treatments for rare or orphan dermatological indications caused by the absence of or a mutation in a single gene, and plan to leverage our platform in the future to expand our pipeline to include other dermatological indications.
+We are a gene therapy company dedicated to developing and commercializing novel treatments for patients suffering from skin diseases.
+We have developed a proprietary gene therapy platform, our STAR-D platform, that consists of an engineered, patented (issued and pending), viral vector based on modified herpes simplex virus 1, or HSV-1, and skin-optimized gene transfer technology, to develop off-the-shelf treatments for skin diseases for which we believe there are no known effective treatments.
+We are initially using our STAR-D platform to develop treatments for rare or orphan dermatological indications caused by the absence of or a mutation in a single gene, and plan to leverage our platform in the future to expand our pipeline to include other dermatological indications and skin conditions.

 Our lead product candidate, KB103, seeks to use gene therapy to treat dystrophic epidermolysis bullosa ("DEB"), a rare and severe genetic disease, for which there is currently no approved treatment.
-On April 26, 2018, the U.S. Food and Drug Administration ("FDA") gave clearance to our Investigational New Drug ("IND") application for KB103.
+On May 10, 2018, we announced that the first patient has been dosed at Stanford University in a Phase 1/2, first in human clinical trial of KB103, a first-in-class topical gene therapy for the treatment of dystrophic epidermolysis bullosa (DEB).

 KB103 is the first-ever topical HSV-1 based gene therapy engineered to deliver a human collagen protein to patients suffering from DEB.
-Phase 1/2 clinical study of KB103 is expected to commence in May 2018.

 DEB affects the skin and mucosal tissues, and is caused by one or more mutations in a gene called COL7A1, which is responsible for the formation of protein type VII collagen, or COL7, that forms anchoring fibrils that bind the dermis to the epidermis.
 In DEB patients, the genetic defect in COL7A1 results in loss or malfunctioning of these anchoring fibrils, leading to extremely fragile skin that blisters and tears from minor friction or trauma.
 Those who are born with DEB are sometimes called "butterfly children", because their skin is likened to be as fragile as the wings of a butterfly.
 DEB patients may suffer from open wounds, skin infections, fusion of fingers and toes, and gastrointestinal tract problems throughout their lifetime, and may eventually develop squamous cell carcinoma, a potentially fatal condition.
 Based on information from DEBRA International, a worldwide alliance of patient support groups for EB, of which DEB is a subset, we believe there may be as many as 125,000 patients worldwide who suffer from DEB.
 We estimate that there are 3,200 to 3,500 diagnosed DEB patients in the EU, United States, Japan and Canada.

-Our company was organized in December 2015 in the State of California and commenced operations on April 15, 2016.
-On March 31, 2017, we converted from a California limited liability company to a Delaware C-corporation, and changed our name from Krystal Biotech, LLC to Krystal Biotech, Inc. To date, our operations have been limited to organizing and staffing our company, developing our proprietary STAR-D platform, identifying potential product candidates and undertaking preclinical studies and preparing for clinical trials of our product candidates.
+We commenced operations on April 15, 2016.
+On March 31, 2017, we converted from a California limited liability company to a Delaware Ccorporation, and changed our name from Krystal Biotech, LLC to Krystal Biotech, Inc. To date, our operations have been focused on organizing and staffing our company, developing our proprietary STAR-D platform, identifying potential product candidates, undertaking preclinical studies and clinical trials, and developing an in-house good manufacturing practice ("GMP") facility.